astronomer/docs/astro/executors.md

 ## Choose an executor

-The difference between executors is based on how exactly tasks are distributed across worker resources.
-The executor you choose primarily affects the infrastructure cost of a Deployment and how efficiently your tasks execute.
+The difference between executors is based on how tasks are distributed across worker resources.
+The executor you choose affects the infrastructure cost of a Deployment and how efficiently your tasks execute.
 Astro currently supports two executors, both of which are available in the Apache Airflow open source project:

 - Celery executor
 - Kubernetes executor